Asynchronous approach in the plane: A deterministic polynomial algorithm: Proof of correctness and cost analysis

-So, whatever the execution chosen by the adversary, rendezvous occurs in the worst case by the time any agent completes $\ite(d_1)$, which contradicts the assumption that rendezvous never happens.
-This proves the claim, and by extension the theorem. \end{proof}
+So, whatever the execution chosen by the adversary, rendezvous occurs in the worst case by the time any agent completes $\ite(d_1)$, which proves the claim, and by extension the theorem. \end{proof}